MicroEJ/docs/Tutorials/tutorialDebugGUIperformancesIssues.rst

 Compiling optimization options
 ++++++++++++++++++++++++++++++

-Ensure that your project is configured to bring the best performances with compiling optimization options correctly set up.
+The project should be configured to bring the best performances with compiling optimization options correctly set up.

 RTOS tasks environment
 ++++++++++++++++++++++

-Please check that the priority of the UI task is high enough to avoid too many preemptions that may induce bad UI performances.
+The priority of the UI task should be set high enough to avoid too many preemptions that may induce bad UI performances.

-Another point to watch in this field is the amount of other tasks that are running in the same time as the UI task.
+Another point to watch in this field is the amount of other tasks that are running at the same time as the UI task.
 Indeed, it may be possible that the total workload is too high for the CPU, therefore, the UI task cannot get access to the required amount of computing power.

 At hardware level
 ~~~~~~~~~~~~~~~~~